Cookies on the SIM Sherpa website

 We did some speed tests of our own in different locations, and our average wasn’t too different from Opensignal’s measurements.
 We averaged between 16.95 - 18.00 Mbps over 4G.

-In some areas our speeds went as low as 5 Mbps while we got up to 90 Mbps in the city centre.
-We rarely went above or below that range.
-4G speeds were slower than on other networks, but it’s not always massively noticeable.
+Speeds went as low as 5 Mbps in some areas, while in the city centre we got speeds up to 90 Mbps.
+We rarely got speeds above or below that range.
+They are the slowest network for 4G, but it’s not always noticeable.

 That’s especially the case when you’re just browsing the internet or social media.
 We were even able to stream HD Youtube videos without buffering, so it’s not like you’ll be slowing to a crawl on Sky.

-When we compared speeds on our Sky SIM to our O2 SIM directly using the same phone in the same locations, we didn’t notice any evidence of a speed cap on Sky vs being on O2.
+We also tested speeds on our Sky SIM directly against what we got with our O2 SIM with the same test phone in the same places.
+We found no evidence of built-in speed limits on Sky vs being on O2.

 That’s similar to the speeds you’d get over lower mid-range broadband.
 You’ll usually be able to stream HD videos without too much buffering, but data-heavy things like file-sharing will be noticeably slower.